Rabin M Joshi

 1. Himalayan Masala Black Tea: The Ayurvedic Powerhouse

-Our Himalayan Masala Black Tea is more than just a flavor-packed beverage; it is a carefully curated spiced tea blend rooted in tradition.
-When you have a sore throat, many people look for ingredients that feel warming, stimulating, and deeply comforting.
+Our Himalayan Masala Black Tea is a carefully curated spiced tea blend rooted in tradition.

 The Spice Breakdown:

-- Ginger: Contains gingerols and shogaols, compounds that are widely studied for their warming and soothing properties.
+• Ginger: Contains gingerols and shogaols, compounds widely studied for their warming and soothing properties.

-- Cloves: This is the secret weapon for comfort.
-Cloves contain eugenol, which is well known for its distinctive warming and gently tingly character.
+• Cloves: Contain eugenol, well known for its distinctive warming and gently tingly character.

-- Cardamom & Cinnamon: These "warming" spices have long been used in traditional tea blends for cold-weather comfort and aromatic depth.
+• Cardamom & Cinnamon: Warming spices long used in traditional tea blends for cold-weather comfort and aromatic depth.

 2. Makalu Mint Green Tea: The Cooling Decongestant